chrisgrieser/shimmering-obsidian/documentation/Settings Search.md

 - Press `↵`to open the respective setting **directly**. [^1]
 - `⌥ + ↵` will open the local folder of the plugin in Finder.
 - 💡 `o,` refers to the `⌘ + ,` shortcut used to open the settings.
+- For other plugin-related features, see also the [Plugin & Theme Search](Plugin%20and%20Theme%20Search.md).

 [^1]: Thanks to @Vinzent03 for enabling this feature.